The linear programming optimum for packings in classical association schemes: Main results

 We note that the results in Corollary~\ref{cor:EKR} \ref{EKR_John}, \ref{EKR_Hamming}, \ref{EKR_qJohn}, and \ref{EKR_bil} are known, see \cite{EKR}, \cite{Moon}, \cite{FranklWilson}, and \cite{Huang}, respectively.
 Moreover, for $t=1$ in Corollary~\ref{cor:EKR} \ref{EKR_polar}, our bounds coincide with the ones given in \cite{StantonEKR}, which can be shown by a short proof of induction.
 However, our proof shows a new approach to obtain Erd\H{o}s--Ko--Rado-type bounds for subsets in association schemes.

-The following proposition provides a more useful version of the bounds on $t$-inter\-secting sets in polar spaces derived from Corollary~\ref{cor:EKR}.
+The following proposition provides a more useful version of the bounds on $t$-intersecting sets in polar spaces derived from Corollary~\ref{cor:EKR}.
 This version allows for a direct comparison with the so-far best known bounds for $t>1$ obtained in \cite{IhringerMetsch}.
-In that work, the authors classified the maximal $t$-intersecting sets in all polar spaces for $t\geq n-\sqrt{8n/5}+2$ if $q\geq 3$ and for $t\geq n-\sqrt{8n/9}+2$ if $q=2$.
+In that work, the maximal $t$-intersecting sets in all polar spaces were classified for $t\geq n-\sqrt{8n/5}+2$ if $q\geq 3$ and for $t\geq n-\sqrt{8n/9}+2$ if $q=2$.
 For smaller $t$, the exact size of the maximal $t$-intersecting sets remains unknown, but \cite[Thm.~49]{IhringerMetsch} also gives general upper bounds for all cases.
 Comparing the bounds from Proposition~\ref{prop:bounds_on_EKRbounds} with those in \cite[Thm.~49]{IhringerMetsch} shows that the former improve upon the latter in all cases except for $t=2$ in $B_n$ and $C_n$ with even $n\geq 4$, and for $t=2$ with $q=3,4,5,7$ in $D_n$ with odd $n\geq 5$.
 However, the bounds in Corollary~\ref{cor:EKR} are still far away from the size of the largest examples of $t$-intersecting sets currently known.

 \begin{prop} Let $Y$ be a set of generators in a polar space $\cP$ of rank $n$ such that $\dim(x\cap y)\geq t$ for all $x,y\in Y$.
 Suppose that $1<t<n$ and $q\geq 2$. \begin{enumerate}[(a)] \item If $\cP=\hermitianpol{2n-1}$, then we have